-- How is the proliferation of the stem cell regulated?
+- How is the self-renewal of the stem cell regulated?
 What is the role of chromatin-remodelling in this process?

 - What controls the differentiation choice of the stem cell?

-Proliferation control: In order to gain broader insight into proliferation and differentiation control of ISCs, we have conducted an EMS-based genetic screen to identify novel regulators.
+Self-renewal control: In order to gain broader insight into self-renewal and differentiation control of ISCs, we have conducted an EMS-based genetic screen to identify novel regulators.
 We are currently focusing on several genes identified in this screen including regulators of chromatin remodeling that are conserved in mammals, mutated in human cancers and are essential in the fly intestine to limit stem cell proliferation.

 Differentiation control: Our past work (Bardin, AJ, 2010) has identified the achaete-scute transcription factors as being essential for stem cell differentiation into enteroendocrine cells.
-We have now identified additional factors controlling enteroendocrine differentiation and are studying their mechanisms of action (Sallé, et al, in press).
-This will provide insight into how an accurate balance of terminal cell fates is achieved in homeostatic adult tissues.
+We have now identified additional factors controlling enteroendocrine differentiation and are studying their mechanisms of action (Sallé, et al, EMBOJ, 2017).
+This will provide insight into how an accurate balance of terminal cell fates is achieved in homeostatic adult tissues

-Spontaneous mutation: We are using the adult fly intestine to understand the mechanisms underlying spontaneous mutation.
+Spontaneous mutation: Aging and cancer: We are using the adult fly intestine to understand the mechanisms underlying spontaneous mutation.
 Stem cell mutation is clearly linked with cancer initiation and has been proposed to contribute to age-related decline of tissue renewal.
 We have recently shown that intestinal stem cells acquire spontaneous mutations during aging, resulting in frequent mutation of the tumor suppressor gene Notch and driving neoplasia formation (Fig.2).
 We are using whole-genome sequencing approaches to determine the nature and mechanisms driving stem cell somatic mutation (Fig 3).
 In particular, we would like to understand the role of diet, pathogenic bacteria, and additional environmental components in promoting mutation.
 Importantly, using this simplified model system, we aim to understand the role that somatic mutation may play in stem cell, tissue and organismal aging.